luiscastilho/dungeoneering/docs/README.md

+## Known Issues

+- Video and audio playback can be glitchy depending on the format/codec/framerate of the video being used.
+If you are having trouble with some of your video maps, try reencoding them to 1080p30.
+In Windows it's quite easy: use [HandBrake](https://handbrake.fr/) and in the Preset field choose General > Fast 1080p30.
+Let me know in the issues if it doesn't work even after reencoding.

+- Tokens may look pixelated if zoom in is used, even if loading high-resolution token images.

 ## License

 dungeoneering is licensed under the GPLv3.
 See [LICENSE.md](../LICENSE.md) for more details. dungeoneering also uses components from other open source projects.
 Their code and license can be found at these links: